 1. What does “optimal” mean in simple terms?

-It means the best possible or most effective choice in a particular situation or under specific conditions.
+It means the best possible or most effective choice in a particular situation, considering the constraints and conditions.

 2. Is “optimal” the same as “perfect”?

-No. “Perfect” suggests flawlessness in every way, while “optimal” means the best choice in a given situation—even if it’s not absolutely perfect.
+No. “Perfect” suggests flawlessness in every respect, while “optimal” means the best option for the situation—even if it still has trade-offs.

 3. Can you use “optimal” in everyday conversation?